 Eric Kandel (Neuroscientist; Columbia University, New York City; Nobel Laureate Medicine 2000)

 We live in a complex world surrounded by a variety of newly developed technological advances, both computational and biological, that bear on our everyday existence and well- being.
 In a democratic society we need to have an informed citizenship that can make thoughtful decisions about encouraging or restricting the use and application of these technologies.
 It is the function of educational institutions and science journalism to make clear to the scientifically uninformed person on the street the workings of those technologies, their strengths as well as their weaknesses, their advantages as well as their dangers.
+You may invest in kids stocks and shares isa to prepare for your kids’ future and the cost of their college education.

 In addition, science is importantly supported by governmental funds.
 It is therefore essential for science journalists and institutions to make the case to the public that science has great value for the economy, for the health of our population, and for the sheer value of knowledge.